- How the PayPal Overpayment Scam Works

 You can easily avoid this PayPal scam; however, you won't know you're being scammed until the buyer sends you a payment.
 You may have wasted your time and effort in trying to sell your item to a scammer, but it's not too late to protect yourself from losing your money (and item).

-If you notice any red flags—the buyer sends more than the asking price, or they ask you to wire them money—you should:
+If you notice any red flags—such as the buyer sending more than the asking price, or asking you to wire them money—you should:

 - Cancel the order (and transaction)